leeluolee/stateman/README.md

 bower install stateman
 ```

-`stateman.js` have been built to a standard UMD, you can use it in AMD、Commonjs and Global.
+`stateman.js` have been packaged as a standard UMD, you can use it in AMD、commonjs and global.

 ### npm (browserify or other based on commonjs)